How to Make Mashed Potatoes so they come out perfect every time! Creamy, flavorful, easy, and loved by everyone!

 What To Do With Leftover Mashed Potatoes

 If I had a dime for every time someone joked “what’s leftover mashed potatoes?!”
 I’d be rich.
 And I get it…I mean, mashed potatoes are so good, we gobble them up.
-But it seems I still make more than we need (just like pasta!), or I purposefully cook too much so I can make these Loaded Mashed Potato Cakes the next day.
-They are amazing!
+But more times than not, I still seem to make more than we need (just like pasta!).

 Mashed potatoes make the best side with these dishes!